Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

 Storage values cross the
 node's boundary inside wrapper objects.
-For instance the integer 2019 is first wrapped into `new IntValue(2019)` and then passed as a parameter to a method or constructor.
+For instance the integer 2019 is first wrapped into `StorageValues.intOf(2019)` and then passed as a parameter to a method or constructor.
 In our previous example, when we called `Person.toString()`, the result `s` was actually a wrapper of a `java.lang.String` object.
-Boxing and unboxing into/from wrapper objects is automatic: our class `Person` does not show that machinery.
+Boxing and unboxing into/from wrapper objects is automatic in Takamaka: our class `Person` does not show that machinery.

 What should be retained of the above discussion is that constructors and methods of Takamaka classes, if we want them to be called from outside the